macagua/senaite.labmedikdemos/README.rst

 Installation
 ============

-Install senaite.labmedik by adding it to your buildout:
+Install ``senaite.labmedikdemos`` by adding it to your buildout:

    [buildout]

     ...

     eggs =
-        senaite.labmedik
+        senaite.labmedikdemos

 and then running "bin/buildout"